lumeland/lume.land/docs/advanced/deployment.md

 ## Fleek

-[Fleek](https://fleek.co/) allows to build websites and apps in the open web: permissionless, trustless, censorship resitant and free of centralized gatekeepers.
-To deploy your site with Fleek, create a `.fleek.json` file in your repository with the following code:
+To deploy your Lume site with [Fleek](https://fleek.co/), create a `.fleek.json` file in your repository with the following code:

 <lume-code>